 Your first instinct might be to file alphabetically by business name, but then what do you do when someone asks for the name of a drywaller, and you can’t remember the name of your brother-in-law’s business?

 So then you might think it’s better to file by contact name, but there are probably many occasions when you’ve only met the person once or twice, so their name just won’t come to mind.

 I’ve found one of the most efficient ways to organize business cards is to file them by business category.
 That way, if someone asks you to recommend a real estate broker, you can quickly put your hands on the cards of all the agents in your network, and can easily give them the names of one or more who might suit their needs.

 But even that system isn’t perfect.
 If you devote an entire page or section to a specific category, you might end up with a lot of pages with only one or two cards, creating a lot of extra bulk.
 But if you group similar categories together, such as gift baskets and gift items, you may have to take the time and trouble to reorganize them when the page gets full.

 Of course, all of these issues can be avoided by using a business card scanner.

 Once you’ve got your clients all set up, they may want you to return on a regular basis to keep their business card collection up-to-date.
-Some may decide to purchase their own CardScan, and for those working from a network server, a CardScan Team Multi-User system is available.

 This is one tool that every office organizer should have in his or her toolkit.
 Not only will it allow you to offer an additional organizing option to your clients, you can also use it to manage your own business cards!